AbdullahMalik17/Learning-TypeScript/00step-introduction/readme.md

   <br><b> npm init -y

+### Why we need package.json
+- We need it when we install some packages and export our packages to the npm.
 Then , we install the depencies(means we install the package) ,For this run the following command:-
    <br><b> npm i @types/node -D
 ## Features